 The following case summary exemplifies how a court will protect its procedures so that a person does not get an unfair advantage over others who follow the rules.

-Forest then let go of Douglass and he walked away.
+Forest then let go of Douglas and he walked away.
 Forest got on his motorcycle and drove away.
 A bystander called 911 and Forest was arrested the next day.

 The Mendocino County District Attorney’s office charged Forest with felony assault with a deadly weapon, Penal Code § 245(a)(2).
 Following a preliminary hearing, Forest was held to answer in superior court.
 Forest then filed a motion to set aside the information under Penal Code § 995, which the judge denied.
 Forest’s main argument was that he acted in self-defense.